Are self-service solutions driving growth in business intelligence and analytics?

 In the research company’s Magic Quadrant report – which has a focus on business intelligence and analytics platforms and how they are being utilized – it predicts that the majority of enterprise users will have access to, and be engaging with, self-service tools by 2017, as reported by Forbes.

 However, Gartner also outlined that the notion of self-reliance should be taken on board with some caution.
-For example, when an organisation chooses to shift towards a self-service IT infrastructure, inconsistencies in any data can be harder to find without the backing and constant support of a more encompassing partnership with a vendor.
+For example, when an organization chooses to shift towards a self-service IT infrastructure, inconsistencies in any data can be harder to find without the backing and constant support of a more encompassing partnership with a vendor.

 Any errors can lead to incorrect or ineffective insights, something which must be avoided if the data is to be poured into the strategic management of the enterprise.